 Livestock Pavilion: A Focal Point for the Community

 1935 saw the building of the Livestock Pavilion as a Federal funded “make-work” project.
-The Lacombe and District Agricultural Society donated land adjacent to the Experimental Station for the building.
+The Lacombe and District Agricultural Society contributed land adjacent to the Experimental Station for the building site.

-Since its creation, the Livestock Pavilion has hosted countless agricultural events as well as political meetings, assemblies, dances, talent shows, and much more.
+Since its creation, the Livestock Pavilion has hosted countless agricultural events as well as political meetings, assemblies, talent shows, and much more.
 Some of these events were hosted by the staff of the Experimental Station, further connecting the Station with the farming community.
-Cattle sales are still regularly held at the Pavilion.

 Superintendent’s House: a Local Landmark